-Cider doughunts are, arguably, the most autumnal treat of all, especially when coupled with a visit to an apple orchard, a hayride, and a hot cup of something.
-Nowadays, I prefer my doughnuts baked instead of fried, and my gluten-free status has all but eliminated my ability to buy them fresh from the apple farm.
-So I make them at home, natch, thanks to a fantastic recipe by my friends Pete and Kelli Bronski from No Gluten, No Problem.
+Cider doughnuts are, arguably, the most autumnal treat of all.
+Especially when coupled with a visit to an apple orchard, a hayride, and a hot cup of something.
+Nowadays, I prefer my doughnuts baked instead of fried, and non-stick doughnut pans are key.
+And, my gluten-free status has all but eliminated my ability to buy them fresh from the apple farm.
+So I make them at home, natch, and I think they taste just as good!

-My favorite apple cider to use in this recipes isn’t really called cider at all–rather it’s the dark brown, unfiltered apple juice found in the refrigerated section of Trader Joe’s, but any unfiltered cider will do.
+My favorite apple cider to use in this recipes isn’t really called cider at all.
+Rather, it’s the dark brown, unfiltered apple juice found in the refrigerated section of Trader Joe’s.
+But any unfiltered cider will do.
 When reduced, like all liquids, it becomes much thicker, richer an deeper in flavor.
 Cider syrup can be used to top ice cream (or to make it), poured over pancakes or waffles, stirred into cocktails or used as an ingredient in baked goods.
-The longer it simmers, the thicker it gets…until it eventually turns into sticky caramelized candy (that will pull out your teeth for sure).
-For this recipe two cups of cider is simmered until it reduces to 1/2 a cup.
+The longer it simmers, the thicker it gets.
+Eventually, it turns into sticky caramelized candy (that will pull out your teeth for sure).
+For this recipe one cup of cider is simmered until it reduces to 1/2 a cup.
 Watch it carefully!
-I suggest making twice as much cider reduction than the recipe calls for…because you never know when you’ll need the leftovers.
+I suggest making twice as much cider reduction than the recipe calls for, because you never know when you’ll need the leftovers.

 - 2 large eggs